mayank-s16/BugBounty/RaceConditions/README.md

 # Race Conditions
 ## 1. Limit Overrun Race Conditions
 ### (i).
-Using promo code multiple times or redemming a gift card multiple times**: Send the request that is applying coupon code to the repeater.
+Using promo code multiple times or redemming a gift card multiple times
+Send the request that is applying coupon code to the repeater.<br>
 Add it in a group.
-Duplicate it 20 times and send it send the requests parallely.<br>
+Duplicate it 20 times and send it send the requests parallely.
 ### (ii).
 Bypassing Bruteforce Protection
 Send the login request to repeater and take this into turbo intruder.<br>
 Copy all the passwords for which you want to include the request.<br>